Is DVC Right for You?

 Think about life changes.
 Kids grow.
 Jobs shift.
 Parents age.
 A contract that feels perfect today may feel tight in five years.
 Flexibility becomes precious.

-Ask yourself a blunt lifestyle question.
-Will DVC add joy or add chores?
+Ask yourself a blunt lifestyle question: will DVC add joy or add chores?
 Your answer should feel clear, not fuzzy.

+Picture your future self.
+Ten years from now, are you still thrilled to visit the same resorts?
+Or are you restless for different adventures?
 DVC magnifies your preferences.
 If you already lean toward consistency, it will suit you.
 If you lean toward variety, it may frustrate you.

 Your identity matters more than you think.
 Are you a planner or a wanderer?
 A creature of habit or a spontaneous traveler?
-DVC doesn’t change you.
-It amplifies who you already are.
+DVC doesn’t change you — it amplifies who you already are.
 Choose accordingly.

 Flexibility, Stress, and the Booking Game